apache/trafficserver/doc/developer-guide/api/functions/TSMBufferCreate.en.rst

 Whenever you manipulate an object, you require the handle to the object (:type:`TSMLoc`) and the marshal buffer containing the object (:type:`TSMBuffer`).

-Any marshal buffer fetched by :func:`TSHttpTxn*Get` will be used by other parts of the system.
+Any marshal buffer fetched by transaction getters will be used by other parts of the system.
 Be careful not to destroy these shared, transaction marshal buffers.

 :func:`TSMBufferCreate` creates a new marshal buffer and initializes